Kedar Pandey

-Kedar Pandey (14 June 1920 – 3 July 1982) was an Indian freedom fighter and Indian National Congress politician, who remained the Chief Minister of Bihar from March 1972 to 2 July 1973 and Minister of Railways in the Union Cabinet from 12 November 1980 to 14 January 1982 in the Government of India.
+Kedar Pandey (14 June 1920 – 3 July 1982) was an Indian independence activist and Indian National Congress politician who served as the Chief Minister of Bihar from March 1972 to 2 July 1973 and Minister of Railways in the Union Cabinet from 12 November 1980 to 14 January 1982 in the Government of India.

 Personal life

 His father's name was the late Pandit Ramphal Panday.
 He was born at Taulaha Village, West Champaran District on June 14, 1920.
 His early schooling took place in Paroraha village along with Vikas Mishra.
 Later on, both were imprisoned during the Indian freedom movement.

 He married Smt.
 Kamla Panday on June 6, 1948.
 He was the father of two sons, including Dr. Manoj Pandey, and two daughters.
 He did M.Sc. and LL.B from Banaras Hindu University.
 By profession, he was an agriculturist as well as a political worker and advocate.
 He practised in the District Courts of Motihari and Bettiah from 1945 to 1948.
 He also enrolled as an advocate in the Patna High Court in 1949.